CCinCapital/FEND-Neighborhood-Map/README.md

 This project is to demostrates the ability to build web app with MVVM framework (_`Knockout.js`_) and third party APIs _(`Google Map, RapidAPI, Yelp Fusion`)_.

+## API usage
+- **Google Map**:  Generates Map, Marker, and InfoWindow.

+- **Yelp Fusion**:  Provides business infomation around a location.

+- **RapidAPI**:  **Yelp Fusion does not support CORS access from webpage**, it only response to access from back-end.
+RapidAPI acts as the middle man.
+App send _"/YelpAPI/:method"_ request to RapidAPI, RapidAPI request Yelp Fusion from the back-end, and echo the result back to our APP.

 ## App Boot Sequence

 1. User opens `index.html`, App starts to boot.